-Mechanism of Support

-The funding mechanism for this NOFO will be a research cooperative agreement (U01).
+Mechanism of Support: The funding mechanism for this Notice of Funding Opportunity (NOFO) will be a Research Cooperative Agreement (U01)

-Funds Available and Anticipated Number of Awards

-CDC/NCIPC intends to commit up to \$350,000 in FY 2025 to fund one (1) application.
+Funds Available and Anticipated Number of Awards: CDC/NCIPC intends to commit approximately up to \$700,000 in FY 2025 to fund up one (1) application, pending the availability of funds.
 Awards issued under this NOFO are contingent upon availability of funds and a sufficient number of meritorious applications.

-Budget and Period of Performance
+Budget and Period of Performance: